debfantom/UCB_AI-ML_11.1_What_Drives_Car_Prices/README.md

 ## 💡 Recommendations

 - **Prioritize sourcing trucks, convertibles, and vehicles with higher cylinder counts**, especially when they are relatively low-mileage and under 10 years old.
-- **Depreciation accelerates with age and mileage**.
-Consider offering promotions to move older, high-mileage inventory faster.
+- **Depreciation accelerates with age and mileage** — consider offering promotions to move older, high-mileage inventory faster.
 - **Transmissions matter**: Manual transmissions may signal niche or enthusiast value — consider when pricing or highlighting.
 - **Condition matters** — but customer perception seems to be shaped more by mechanical specs than cosmetic ones.

 ---